jwyang/JULE-Caffe/README.md

 This code is released under the MIT License (refer to the LICENSE file for details).

 ### Citation
-If you find our code is useful in your researches, please consider citing:
+If you find our code is useful in your researches, please cite:

     @inproceedings{yangCVPR2016joint,
         Author = {Yang, Jianwei and Parikh, Devi and Batra, Dhruv},